Women Talking (film): Production

 In December 2020, it was reported that Frances McDormand would star in the film, which would be written and directed by Sarah Polley.
 In June 2021, Ben Whishaw, Rooney Mara, Claire Foy, Jessie Buckley, Judith Ivey, Sheila McCarthy and Michelle McLeod joined the cast of the film.
 Hildur Guðnadóttir composed the film's score.

-Principal photography took place from July 19 to September 10, 2021, in Toronto, Canada, with COVID-19 safety precautions in place.
+Principal photography took place from July 19 to September 10, 2021 in Toronto with COVID-19 safety precautions in place.
 Costume designer Quita Alfred procured some fabric and prayer coverings from an actual Mennonite community store, using differing colors and patterns for each family to represent certain traits they held as a unit.
 Alfred noted that "trying to convince world-class actresses to wear long-sleeve polyester dresses in 110 degree heat was a challenge."
 However, she stressed that the dresses weren't as uncomfortable as one might think.
 "I tried them on to see how uncomfortable the cast would be.
 I actually came to love them.
 They’re so practical, but the lack of pockets is an issue for me."
 Women Talking is the last film released by United Artists Releasing before Amazon folded it into Orion's parent company, Metro-Goldwyn-Mayer.

 Music

 Hildur Guðnadóttir composed the film's score, with Skúli Sverrisson providing guitar solos.
 The soundtrack was among the inaugural titles released through Universal Music Group's label Mercury Classics Soundtrack & Score, which released this film's soundtrack digitally on December 23, 2022, the same day as the start of the film's limited theatrical release.
 It was released on physical CD later that month.
 The score cue "Speak Up," which served as the basis for the film's trailer music, was released digitally on November 4, 2022.
 The 1967 song "Daydream Believer" performed by The Monkees was featured in the film; however, it is not included on the soundtrack.

 Release

 The film had its world premiere at the Telluride Film Festival on September 2, 2022.
-It also screened at the 2022 Toronto International Film Festival on September 13, 2022, followed by screenings at the 60th New York Film Festival on October 10, 2022, and at the 2022 AFI Fest on November 5, 2022.
+It screened at the 2022 Toronto International Film Festival on September 13, 2022; at the 60th New York Film Festival on October 10, 2022; and at the 2022 AFI Fest on November 5, 2022.

 It began its limited theatrical release in the United States and Canada on December 23, 2022, by Orion Pictures (through United Artists Releasing), with a wide expansion on January 27, 2023.
 It was originally scheduled for a limited release on December 2, 2022, but was moved to December 23 to avoid competition with Avatar: The Way of Water.

-The film was released for VOD on February 21, 2023, followed by a Blu-ray and DVD release on March 7.
+The film was released for VOD on February 21, 2023 and then on Blu-ray and DVD on March 7.